Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction

 Equation \eqref{Eq:J_OS=SIGMA} implies that the sparse regression \eqref{Eq:xi_i=argmin(Theta(XD,Wd))} minimizes the error between the true data $x^{D}\Of{k+1}$ and its one-step-ahead prediction $\check{x}^{D}\Of{k+1}$, computed from the true data $x^{D}\Of{k}$ and $w^{D}\Of{k}$ using \eqref{Eq:x_Check(k+1)=Theta(xk,wk)Xi}.
 However, this formulation cannot maintain the accuracy of the RLT prediction.
-In other words, the RLT prediction at the $\left( k+\tau \right)$-th time step ($\tau = 2, 3, \ldots$) obtained from $x^{D}\Of{k}$ and $w^{D}\Of{k}$ will be inaccurate owing to the propagation of the prediction errors through recurrent use of the model.
-The inaccuracy of the RLT prediction is problematic in many applications such as prediction model for MPC.
+In other words, the RLT prediction at the $\left( k+\tau \right)$-th time step ($\tau = 2, 3, \ldots$) obtained from $x^{D}\Of{k}$ and $w^{D}\Of{k}$ may be inaccurate due to the propagation of the prediction errors through recurrent use of the model.
+The inaccuracy of the RLT prediction is problematic in many applications.

-\begin{remark} The inaccuracy of the RLT prediction owing to the recurrent use of the model has been highlighted in the context of the Koopman operator framework \cite{Lawryczuk2024}.
-Nevertheless, to the best of our knowledge, the RLT prediction accuracy has been overlooked in the context of SINDy \cite{Yahagi2025_arXiv}. \end{remark}
+\begin{remark} The inaccuracy of the RLT prediction due to the recurrent use of the model has been discussed in the context of the Koopman operator framework \cite{Lawryczuk2024} and the SINDy framework \cite{Yahagi2025_arXiv}.
+However, the challenge of designing the library for the SINDy approach was not addressed in \cite{Yahagi2025_arXiv}. \end{remark}